-Cryptococcal isolates (86) were obtained from 57 participants enrolled in the Advancing Cryptococcal meningitis Treatment in Africa (ACTA) trial in Cameroon between 2013 and 201621.
-22 participants underwent longitudinal sampling, with samples collected at days 7 and 14, in addition to the baseline day 1 sample.
-For each timepoint per patient, a single colony was selected for follow up sequencing.
-Collected samples were stored at -80°C and grown for two days in 3.5 mL of nutrient rich yeast peptone dextrose (YPD) (2% yeast extract, 4% peptone, 4% glucose) media at 30°C and 225 rpm.
-Genomic DNA was then extracted from a single colony per sample for sequencing with the MasterPure Yeast DNA Purification Kit, as described by Desjardins et al.6.
-DNA was sheared to 250 bp using a Covaris LE instrument and adapted for Illumina sequencing as described by Fisher et al.22.
-Libraries were sequenced on a HiSeq X10, generating 150 bp paired reads.
+Cryptococcal isolates (86) were obtained from 57 participants enrolled in the ACTA trial in Cameroon between 2013 and 2016.
+A total of 22 participants underwent longitudinal sampling, with samples collected at days 7 and 14, in addition to the baseline day 1 sample.
+For each timepoint per patient, a single colony was selected for follow-up sequencing.
+Collected samples were stored at -80°C and grown for two days in 3.5 ml of nutrient-rich yeast peptone dextrose (YPD) (2% yeast extract, 4% peptone, and 4% glucose) media at 30°C and 225 rpm.
+Genomic DNA was then extracted from a single colony per sample for sequencing with the MasterPure Yeast DNA Purification Kit, as described by Desjardins et al. DNA was sheared to 250 bp using a Covaris LE instrument and adapted for Illumina sequencing as described by Fisher et al. Libraries were sequenced on a HiSeq X10, generating 150-bp paired reads.